-The employment agreements and the employment of each of Dr. Houston, Mr. Cassidy, Dr. Peck and Dr. Taylor may be terminated as follows: (1) upon the death or "disability" (as disability is defined in the applicable employment agreement) of such executive officer; (2) at our election, with or without "cause" (as cause is defined in the applicable employment agreement); and (3) at such executive officer's election, with or without "good reason" (as good reason is defined in the applicable employment agreement).
+The employment agreements and the employment of each of our named executive officers may be (or could have been, in the case of Mr. Cassidy and Dr. Peck) terminated as follows: (1) upon the death or "disability" (as disability is defined in the applicable employment agreement) of such named executive officer; (2) at our election, with or without "cause" (as cause is defined in the applicable employment agreement); and (3) at such named executive officer's election, with or without "good reason" (as good reason is defined in the applicable employment agreement).